Fanatics promo code: Get up to $1000 in bonus bets | Goal.com US

 How to claim the Fanatics promo code

-The Fanatics promo of up to $1000 in bonus bets is available to new customers in the following states: AZ, CO, CT, IA, IL, IN, KS, KY, MD, MA, MI, NC, NY, OH, PA, TN, VT, VA, WV.
+The Fanatics bonus is available to new players in the following states: AZ, CO, CT, IA, IL, IN, KS, KY, MD, MA, MI, NC, NY, OH, PA, TN, VT, VA, WV

-You can follow this simple guide to find out how to sign up:

 - Get the app

-Fanatics offers its players a dedicated sports betting app rather than a desktop site.
+Fanatics offers players a specially designed sports betting app rather than a desktop site.
 This means the first step is to download and install the Fanatics Sportsbook app.

 You can find the Fanatics Sportsbook app on the Google Play Store or App Store, depending on your exact mobile device.
 Alternatively, you can click here or visit the Fanatics website and scan the QR code.